LaVR: Scene Latent Conditioned Generative Video Trajectory Re-Rendering using Large 4D Reconstruction Models: Method

 Given a source video, our goal is to synthesize novel frames along a user-specified camera trajectory while preserving the scene content and dynamics of the source.
 To achieve this, we propose conditioning a video-to-video diffusion model on the latent state of a large 4D reconstruction model (LRM).

 Our proposed approach exploits the fact that the latent state aggregates scene structure and camera motion without explicit geometric reconstruction.
 Thus, it circumvents the error-prone approach of depth estimation and point-cloud/mesh reconstruction adopted by existing models with geometric conditioning~\cite{mark2025trajectorycrafter, ren2025gen3c, wu2025spmem}.
 In addition, these prior works utilize geometry only indirectly through renderings.
-These renderings -- which suffer from distortions and holes -- bake the reconstructed scene into a 2D image, and leave the generative model limited room to reason about the underlying geometry and correct errors.
+These renderings---which suffer from distortions and holes---bake the reconstructed scene into a 2D image and leave the generative model limited room to reason about the underlying geometry and correct errors.
 In contrast, the latent space of an LRM encodes geometry and camera poses in a high-dimensional feature space.
 Not only does this preserve the entire 4D scene structure, the continuous representation allows more flexibility for the pre-trained video diffusion prior to regularize inconsistencies during the generation stage.

 In addition to the latent state, we use the source camera poses and a text prompt as secondary conditions to provide additional context for the input frames.
 The user-specified target poses are supplied as a control signal to steer the denoising process toward the desired camera path.
+The source and target poses are injected into each DiT block via two separate lightweight MLP adapters, enabling effective conditioning on camera trajectories.